-Of the many different approaches designed to trade on Foreign exchange, breakout trading remains one of the most popular.
+Of the many different approaches designed to trade on Foreign exchange, breakout trading strategies remain one of the most popular.
 It offers both the potential for high profits to be made and provides a relatively simple approach to trading which is easily implemented.

 There are several benefit to adopting this approach to the markets.
 Perhaps the key one is that it allows the trader to prepare themselves prior to a move actually happening.
-Stop and profit levels can as a result be worked out calmly and placed prior to any anticipated move.
+Stop and profit levels can be worked out calmly and placed prior to any anticipated move.

 When To Trade Forex Breakouts

 Breakouts occur in all market environments and across all time frames.
 This makes them a very flexible strategy to use.
 They will work best when both the volume in the market and volatility are high.
-Breakouts require increased market momentum for success.
-Once sufficient momentum as achieved the breakout will happen and successful breach the identified level.
+To be successful they require market momentum.
+Once sufficient momentum as achieved the price will be propelled beyond it’s prior range.

 A common time to look for breakouts is at the opening of a Forex trading session.
 At this point in the day the conditions required for a successful execution of this method tend to be present.
 Market volume and volatility tend to be at their highest point in the day or after news.
 At these points the level of activity in the market is more likely to see strong moves attracting significant follow though momentum.